Choosing The Best Office Chair: An Ergonomic Guide

 What Is The Best Office Chair For Sitting Long Hours?

 Also, this will be defined by the type of work you do.
-An architect will most likely need a different chair to an administrator, for example.
-What is certain though, is that you need a chair that is ergonomically designed to provide the support you need.
+An architect will most likely need a different chair than an administrator, for example.
+What is certain, though, is that you need a chair that is ergonomically designed to provide the support you need.

-That means a chair which is fit for purpose, but allows the flexibility to find the seating position which best suits your frame.
-If you are seated for most of your workday, correct lumbar support and maintaining the correct angle and level to your desk, keyboard and monitor is crucial.
-See our home office setup guide on the right desk and accessories to pick.
+That means a chair that is fit for purpose but allows the flexibility to find the seating position that best suits your frame.
+If you are seated for most of your workday, correct lumbar support and maintaining the correct angle and level to your desk, keyboard, and monitor are crucial.

 Best Chairs for Lengthy Streaming Sessions